 A project charter is the statement of scope, objectives and people who are participating in a project.
 It begins the process of defining the roles and responsibilities of those participants and outlines the objectives and goals of the project.
 The charter also identifies the main stakeholders and defines the authority of the project manager.

 Follow our quick guide to writing and executing on your project management charter below, and be sure to get our free downloadable Word template to help make the process more efficient.
+It serves as a great project charter example.

 Get a free project charter template!